How to Check the Suppliers Table and Save Money

 Imagine my surprise when I saw that it’s being sold & shipped directly by Walmart for just 64.99$, A whopping 34.01 Dollar difference (Not including Taxes).

 So, are you sold yet?
-If you want to enable this feature and let DSM retrieve prices from there and send you directly to the supplier’s table page when you go to hit the order button on your sales & orders to purchase an item, just go to your settings > monitor like in the following screenshot.
+If you want to enable this feature and let DSM retrieve prices from there and send you directly to the dropshipping supplier’s table page when you go to hit the order button on your sales & orders to purchase an item, just go to your settings > monitor like in the following screenshot.

-*** This feature is only available for Amazon – With Walmart we recommend to disable the third-party feature but always check it manually when purchasing.
+Please note that this feature is only available for Amazon – With Walmart we recommend to disable the third-party feature but always check it manually when purchasing.

 P.S, You don’t have to enable the feature in order to check the table, but if you want to – You should probably visit this article first.
 Enjoy!